NCBI-Hackathons/Viral-VDAP/README.md

   2. `cd server`
   3. `docker build --rm -t <this software>/<this software> .`
   4. `docker run -t -i <this software>/<this software>`

-### Website

-There is also a Docker image for hosting the main website.
-This should only be used for debug purposes.

-  1. `git clone https://github.com/NCBI-Hackathons/<this software>.git`
-  2. `cd Website`
-  3. `docker build --rm -t <this software>/website .`
-  4. `docker run -t -i <this software>/website`